alexbidiuk/sse-service/README.md

 });

 ```
-#### Then you can use it like this in some service where you receive updates from the db for example:
+#### Then you can use it like this in some other place where you receive updates from some message queue for instance:

 ```typescript
 // someService.ts